YSM has been serving and supporting Torontonians since 1896.

-The Mission officially becomes the Yonge Street Mission is founded by John Coolidge Davis, and evolves from handing out food and clothing via the “Gospel Wagon” to a rented storefront on Yonge Street.
+Yonge Street Mission is founded by John Coolidge Davis, and evolves from handing out food and clothing via the “Gospel Wagon” to a rented storefront on Yonge Street.

-Through the kindness of friends and supporters, a new, larger space is purchased in order to serve more people.
+Through the kindness of friends and supporters, a new, larger space at 381 Yonge Street is purchased in order to serve more people.
 The new space has a kitchen and clothes room, and a seating capacity of 500.
-The original beams on the ceiling are still intact at the building and will be moved into the new Evergreen Centre for Street Youth in spring ’18.

 YSM’s Youth Centre opens.

-Official opening of Health Centre at Evergreen, offering free medical care and referrals, dental care, eye examinations and glasses, health education and chiropractic services for street youth.
+Evergreen’s Health Centre opens, , offering free medical care, referrals, dental care, eye examinations and glasses, health education and chiropractic services for street-involved youth.

 Official opening of the 310 Centre that houses YSM’s Double Take thrift store and the TD Securities Computer Literacy Centre, where children and adults receive computer skills training.

 H. B. Martin Family Centre for Urban Education opens at 306 Gerrard Street East offering space for community groups to meet and housing YSM’s administrative staff.

-After faithfully serving the community for 30 years, Rick Tobias steps down for health reasons.
-He currently serves as YMS’s Community and Anti-Poverty Advocate.
+After faithfully serving the community for 30 years, Rick Tobias steps down as CEO and Angie (Draskovic) Peters becomes YSM’s new President & CEO.

-YSM announces it will be moving its iconic Evergreen Centre on Yonge Street to a new location at 365/367 Spadina Avenue – a space three times the size in order to serve more youth.
+YSM announces it will be moving its iconic Evergreen Centre on Yonge Street to a new location at 365 Spadina Avenue – a space three times the size – to serve more youth.